kubeshop/tracetest/docs/docs/configuration/analytics.md

 ![Analytics Settings](./img/analytics-settings.png)

-From this analytics settings page you can enable or disable the analytics.
+From this analytics settings page, you can enable or disable the analytics.

 ## Changing Analytics Settings with the CLI